ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-third-party-data-with-builtin-connector.md

 For step-by-step instructions, see [Configure the connector app](deploy-facebook-connector.md#step-6-configure-the-connector-app).

-During the completion of this step (by following the step-by-step instructions), you'll provide the following information (that you've copied to a text file after completing the previous steps).
+During the completion of this step (by following the step-by-step instructions), you'll provide the following information (that you've copied to a text file after completing the previous steps):

 - Facebook application ID (obtained in Step 5)
 - Facebook application secret (obtained in Step 5)